giulioisac/DNN-Study/README.md

 	- the "VECTOR ARITHMETIC ON FACE SAMPLES" section is really interesting as it express the linearization on the representation space

 What I did so far:
-- By taking insides from [here](https://07306847857070430948.googlegroups.com/attach/19204cc059e291/gabor_vs_scattering_fortexture_classif.html?part=0.1&view=1&vt=ANaJVrGrgRkwAqsNBqU4f7GRBwVrRCpnTDm__VktUJEF5o_1NaHtr5yUxGBB9M6UVrIav8m5MKMW-e7rUzb02aDy7kaBQKJ0Ev-Dfl_PlBUy8bndD1wbI9k) I tried to build the Scattering transform, the code can be seen in the [notebook](ScatteringTransformMNIST.ipynb)**.
+- By taking insides from [here](https://07306847857070430948.googlegroups.com/attach/19204cc059e291/gabor_vs_scattering_fortexture_classif.html?part=0.1&view=1&vt=ANaJVrGrgRkwAqsNBqU4f7GRBwVrRCpnTDm__VktUJEF5o_1NaHtr5yUxGBB9M6UVrIav8m5MKMW-e7rUzb02aDy7kaBQKJ0Ev-Dfl_PlBUy8bndD1wbI9k) I tried to build the Scattering transform, the code can be seen in the [notebook](ScatteringTransformMNIST.ipynb).
 It is not working well at all.
-Some other implementations can be found [here](https://github.com/edouardoyallon/pyscatwave) or [here](https://github.com/joanbruna/scattorch) but I am not really able to decode what is going on in there.
+Some implementations can be found [here](https://github.com/edouardoyallon/pyscatwave) or [here](https://github.com/joanbruna/scattorch), but I am not really able to decode what is going on in there.
-- build a CNN by taking insides from the [tutorial of Tensorflow](https://www.tensorflow.org/get_started/mnist/pros)
+- build a CNN by taking insides from the [tutorial of Tensorflow](https://www.tensorflow.org/get_started/mnist/pros): the notebook can be found [here](DNN-MNIST.ipynb)